-We currently grant profits interest units of the Operating Company and certain of its subsidiaries to our key employees, including the named executive officers in order to recognize such employees' material contributions to the company and/or to attract or retain such employees.
-We expect these profits interests grants in the Operating Company to be replaced after the Transactions.
+We currently grant profits interest units of the Operating Company and certain of its subsidiaries to our key employees, including the named executive officers, in order to recognize such employees' material contributions to the Company and/or to attract or retain such employees.
+In connection with the Transactions, the profits interest awards in Bridge Investment Group Employee PI Holdco LLC held by our named executive officers will be exchanged into Class A Units, or, with respect to certain entities, may be converted into shares of our Class A common stock with similar vesting requirements.

-Our named executive officers currently hold profits interests in each of the following entities: Bridge Investment Group Employee PI Holdco LLC, Bridge Multifamily Employee PI Holdco LLC, Bridge Office Employee PI Holdco LLC, Bridge Development Employee PI Holdco LLC, Bridge Debt Strategies Employee PI Holdco LLC, Bridge Office Employee PI Holdco LLC, and Bridge Development Employee PI Holdco LLC.
+Our named executive officers currently hold profits interests in each of the following entities: Bridge Investment Group Employee PI Holdco LLC, Bridge Multifamily Employee PI Holdco LLC, Bridge Seniors Employee PI Holdco LLC, Bridge Debt Strategies Employee PI Holdco LLC, Bridge Office Employee PI Holdco LLC, and Bridge Development Employee PI Holdco LLC.
 In the fiscal year ended December 31, 2020, each of our named executive officers was granted profits interest units as set forth in the table below.
 Each of the profits interest units granted to our named executive officers in 2020 was fully vested upon grant.